collective/collective.developermanual/source/templates_css_and_javascripts/xdv.rst

 HTTP 404 Not Found special case
 ================================

-Http 404 Not Found responses are not themed by Apache filter chain.
-This is not possible due to order of pipeline in Apache.
+Http 404 Not Found responses are not themed by the Apache filter chain.
+This is not possible due to the order of the pipeline in Apache.

 As a workaround you can set up a custom HTTP 404 page in Wordpress which does not expose the old theme.